 Total base shear, overturning moment and vertical reaction force at the silo bottom

-The total base shear Fb, overturning moment Mb and vertical reaction force Fbv at the silo bottom with or without substructures should be calculated with a response spectrum analysis according to prEN 1998-1-1:2022, 6.4.2, by using the calculation models specified in 5.3.1(3) and the combination of the effects of the seismic action as given in 4.5.
+The total base shear Fb, overturning moment Mb and vertical reaction force Fbv at the silo bottom with or without substructures should be calculated with a response spectrum analysis according to EN 1998-1-1:—2, 6.4.2, by using the calculation models specified in 5.3.1(3) and the combination of the effects of the seismic action as given in 4.5.

-The lateral forces method of analysis according to prEN 1998-1-2:2022, 5.3.3, may be applied for on-ground silos.
+The lateral forces method of analysis according to EN 1998-1-2:—3, 5.3.3, may be applied for on-ground silos.
 In this case the base shear, the vertical reaction force and the overturning moment in each horizontal direction may be calculated as given in Formulas (5.1) to (5.3).

 Fb=Sr(T1h) mS λ (5.1)